FurryCoders/FALocalRepo/README.md

 _Note_: make sure the pip points to a Python 3.10 installation; you can check if it is correct using `pip --version`.

+### Installation From Source

+To install from source, clone the repository, then using [poetry](https://python-poetry.org) run `poetry install` and `poetry build`.
+After the wheel has been built, you can install it using pip `pip install dist/*.whl`.

 ## Cookies

 The scraping library used by this program needs two specific cookies from a logged-in FurAffinity session.
 These are